 By The Season

 The weather can be bitter cold in the north, while the islands have cool days with sunshine.

 April – June

 Though it can still be rainy and cloudy, many festivals occur, and local produce comes into the markets.

 July – August

-The weather can be unbearably hot, and crowds everywhere, but the beaches are lovely.
+The weather can be unbearably humid and hot, and crowds in the major cities, but the beaches are lovely though busy.

 September – October

 Our favorite time, there is generally good weather and lots of festivals.